larry-athey/climate-czar/README.md

 4. AND Gate of a Group of Remote Switches
 5. OR Gate of a Group of Remote Switches
 6. NOT Gate of a Group of Remote Switches
-7. Timer (up to 24 on/off schedules per day or a repeating cycle of on/off intervals)
+7. Timer (unlimited on/off schedules per day)
 8. Web Console Switch (Only Controllable Via Web UI)
 9. Raw Text Device (only for displaying text, cannot be used as a controller)